 Grab your scooter, bikes, family and friends and head out to one of many Hong Kong playgrounds and parks!

-Don’t you just love Hong Kong in the spring!?
-With the winter weather behind us, getting out and about with the family is more fun that ever.
-Hankering to play outside?
+As the humid heat is long past us, we’re loving spending our time outdoors with family and friends.
 Here are a few of our favourite playgrounds and parks to bring the kids to on Hong Kong island, Kowloon and the New Territories.
-As a bonus, we’ve also rounded up some of our favourite family-friendly beaches.
+As a bonus, we’ve also rounded up some of our favourite family-friendly beaches, perfect for those winter picnics.

 Hong Kong Island